Everything about nuts

 Where Do Cashew Trees Originate From?

-Cashew trees (Anacardium occidentale) are native to Brazil’s dry forests situated between the Atlantic and the Amazon.
+Cashew trees (Anacardium occidentale) are native to Brazil’s dry forests between the Atlantic and the Amazon.
 However, they have been spread all over the globe for commercial purposes.

 Europeans first saw cashews in the 16th century when Portuguese explorers discovered them while colonizing Brazil.